Health and Sex

 Condoms and lube are just some of the tools in your healthier sex kit.
 Depending on your situation, prevention medicines might also be a good option.

 Correctly and consistently using latex or polyurethane male condoms + lube can lower your chances of getting certain STIs, including HIV.

-When used correctly and consistently as a prevention method, condoms are highly effective in reducing the risk of HIV: about 91% for receptive anal sex and up to 80% for vaginal sex.
+When used correctly and consistently as a prevention method, condoms are highly effective in reducing the risk of HIV: up to 91% for receptive anal sex and up to 80% for vaginal sex.

 Only the Best